biothings/discovery-app/.github/ISSUE_TEMPLATE/metadata-registration-issue.md

 ---
 name: Metadata Registration Issue
-about: Describe this issue template's purpose here.
+about: Report an issue while trying to register metadata on the DDE
-title: Issue registering some metadata
+title: ''
 labels: bug
 assignees: marcodarko